angular-architects/ngrx-toolkit/docs/docs/mutations.md

 ## Basic Usage

 The mutations feature (`withMutations`) and methods (`httpMutation` and `rxMutation`) seek to offer an appropriate equivalent to signal resources for sending data back to the backend.
-The methods can be used in `withMutations()` or on their own.
+The methods can be used in `withMutations()` but can be used outside of a store in something like a component or service as well.

 This guide covers